eohon/Practical-C-Steve-Oualline-/README.md

 This is a repository that contains the solutions for some of the exercises from Steve's book.
 Not all exercises exist here, but some of them are.
-I solved the exercises for practise, and I uploaded them here to save them and for others to see.
+I solved the exercises for practise, and I uploaded them here to save them, and also for others to see.